-Brokers and other middlemen may use Section I to prepare information returns for 1998.
+Brokers and other middlemen may use Section I to prepare information returns for 1999

-Owners of these debt instruments should not rely on the OID listed in Section I to determine (or compare) OID to be reported on their tax return.
-The amounts listed in Section I are figured without reference to the price or date at which an owner acquired the debt instrument.
-For information about determining the OID to be reported on your tax return, see Figuring OID on Long-Term Debt Instruments. later.
+Owners of these debt instruments should not rely on Section I to determine (or compare) the OID to be reported on their tax return.
+The OID amounts listed in Section I are figured without reference to the price or date at which you acquired the debt instrument.
+For information about determining the OID to be reported on your tax return, see Figuring OID on Long-Term Debt Instruments, later.

-Section II lists zero coupon instruments available through the Department of the Treasury's STRIPS program and government-sponsored enterprises such as the Resolution Funding Corporation.
-It also includes instruments backed by U.S. Treasury securities that represent ownership interests in those securities.
+Section II.
+This section lists the OID to be reported by brokers and other middlemen for calendar year 1999 for stripped obligations.
+These obligations are available through the Department of the Treasury's STRIPS program and government-sponsored enterprises such as the Resolution Funding Corporation.
+This section also includes instruments backed by U.S. Treasury securities that represent ownership interests in those securities.